 2) The next thing we have to decide is if we want to sell a single or multiple flavors.

 We have to decide this early on because this determines how many supplies we have to buy to be able to make all the flavors we need.
 Although we will have to spend more on equipment on the beginning if we decide to sell multiple flavors, it will pay off in the long run with a higher sales volume.
-Since our profit margins from ice cream are so high, we benefit immensely from a high sales volume.
+Ice cream shop profit margins are so high, we benefit immensely from a high sales volume.
 The average cost of ice cream flavoring syrup is about $0.06 per 5 oz.

 3) What type of cones are we going to offer?

 Most shops offer basic cake cones.
 Offering different types of cones is a great way to offer greater value to the customer but it is not necessary.
 For our cost analysis we will use cake cones since they are the most common type of cone used.
 The average cost of a cake cone is about $0.05 (each cone).

 4) The price we will charge.